French Bulldog History: 2026 Proven Origins Guide

 Bull-baiting: Where It All Started

 In 13th-century England, the ancestor of today’s Frenchie wasn’t cute—he was a 40-pound gladiator bred to clamp onto a bull’s nose and swing.
 Bulldogs had gripping jaws, wide heads, and terrier agility to avoid lethal kicks.
+These were the Old English Bulldogs, weighing 60-80 pounds, with long muzzles for biting and massive courage.

 Industrial Revolution: The Collapse of Blood Sports